 Non-muscle invasive bladder cancer is when the tumor(s) have not spread into the bladder muscle.
-These tumors are Stage 0 (which can be further divided into stage 0a and stage 0is/Tis) or Stage I (1) bladder cancer.
-Learn more about staging.
+These tumors are either:

-Ask your health care team about the short- and long-term side effects your treatment may cause and how to cope with those side effects.
-You will also want to know what symptoms you should let your urology care team know about right away.
+Ask your health care team about the short- and long-term side effects your treatment may cause.
+They may have tips on how to cope with those side effects.
+They can also tell you what symptoms you should let your care team know about right away.

 Treatment for Stage 0a

-If you have a stage 0a, your doctor will perform a TransUrethral Resection of Bladder Tumor (TURBT) that removes the tumor.
+If you have stage 0a bladder cancer, your doctor will perform a TransUrethral Resection of Bladder Tumor (TURBT) that removes the tumor.
 This will be the only cancer treatment you need.
 But because bladder cancer has a high risk of coming back, you will need to see your urologist regularly for cystoscopies and other follow-up tests.

-If the cancer does comes back, it’s usually the same grade and stage and is treated with another TURBT.
+If cancer does come back, it’s usually the same grade and stage and is treated with another TURBT.

 Treatment for Stage 0is/Tis and Stage I (1)

-LIke stage 0a, treatment for stage 0is/Tis and stage I (1) bladder cancer begins with a TURBT to remove the tumor.
-But to help keep these cancers from coming back, you may also need intravesical therapy—a treatment that is put directly into the bladder using a catheter.
+Like stage 0a, treatment for stage 0is/Tis and stage I (1) bladder cancer begins with a TURBT to remove the tumor.
+But to help keep these cancers from coming back, you may also need intravesical therapy.
+This is a treatment that is put directly into the bladder using a catheter.

 Regular Follow Up

-- If you have Stage 0is or Stage I (1), your urologist may have you come back about 4 to 6 weeks for another TURBT.
-Then, you will have additional cystoscopies and other tests every three months.
+- If you have Stage 0is or Stage I (1), your urologist may have you come back in about 4 to 6 weeks for another TURBT.
+Then, you will have additional cystoscopies and other tests every 3 months.

-- If your cancer doesn’t come back, follow-up visits can be spaced longer apart, such as every 6 months or once a year.
+- If your cancer doesn’t come back, follow-up visits can be spaced farther apart, such as every 6 months or once a year.

-If you are at high risk for recurrence or you have many recurrences, your doctor may recommend that you have your bladder removed.
+If you are at high risk for recurrence or if you have many recurrences, your doctor may recommend that you have your bladder removed.
 This is called a cystectomy.
-Visit Treatment for Muscle-Invasive Bladder Cancer to learn more.
+Learn more about treatment for muscle-invasive bladder cancer.